degaart/scalable-font2/README.md

 through valgrind with many different font files with all the tests without problems.
 If you find a bug, please use the [Issue Tracker](https://gitlab.com/bztsrc/scalable-font2/issues) on gitlab and let me know.

-With the converter, there's an issue that freetype2 does not return the strings from PCF and WinFNT fonts, just the unique font name.
-I guess it should use FT_Get_BDF_Property maybe, but that's very poorly documented.
-There's also the neverending issue with querying the advance offsets correctly from FreeType2.
+With the converter, there's the neverending issue with querying the advance offsets correctly from FreeType2.
 You might need to adjust some manually.

+Loading kerning information from SplineFontDB .sfd files is not implemented as of yet.

-Hinting is supported by the format, but not implementeted by the renderer.
+Hinting is supported by the format, but not implementeted by the renderer (libsfn supports loading and saving the hinting grids).
 With the new bilinear interpolation scaler I'm not sure it's needed, we'll see how testing goes.

 Contributors
 ------------